Firewalls in AdS/CFT: Firewalls as duals to thermal CFT

 As we discuss above, the near-horizon region for the D1-D5 system is BTZ so we can imagine decoupling the near-horizon region by making $S^1$ much larger than all scales in the problem after the Page time.
 Alternatively, rather than using the Hawking radiation to thermalize the branes, we can directly start with a CFT in a thermal state.
 We can imagine that it was thermalized by coupling it to a large source/sink with a Hilbert space $\mathcal H_{\mathcal S}$ that acted as a heat bath.
 After equilibrium is attained, we then decouple $\mathcal{H}_{\mathcal S}$.
 Thus the state of the full system is \be \ket{\Psi} = \f{1}{\sqrt{Z}} \sum_E ~ e^{-\beta E/2} ~ \ket{E}_{\mathcal H_{CFT}} \otimes \ket{E}_{\mathcal H_{\mathcal S}} \ee where $Z=\sum_E e^{-\beta E}$ and $\ket{E}_{\mathcal H_{CFT}}$ are states of the CFT and $\ket{E}_{\mathcal H_{\mathcal S}}$ are states of the heat bath.
 What is the dual to this thermal state?

-In discussions, we have found many people claim that the dual of a thermal state in the CFT is the eternal AdS black hole based on arguments in~\cite{Maldacena:2001kr}.
-This is not correct.
+In discussions, we have found many people claim that the dual of a thermal state in the CFT is the eternal AdS black hole based on arguments in~\cite{Maldacena:2001kr}.\footnote{Ref.~\cite{Maldacena:2001kr} proposes that the Lorentzian eternal $AdS_{d+1}$ black hole is dual to two decouples CFTs on $S^{d-1} \times R$ in the highly entangled thermofield double state~\bref{entangledState}.
+In this paper we assume this is true.
+For arguments refuting this proposal see~\cite{Avery:2013bea}.} This is not correct.
 In~\cite{Maldacena:2001kr}, it is proposed that the dual description of maximally extended eternal AdS black holes with two boundaries involves two CFTs living on the boundaries in an entangled state resembling~\bref{entangledState} (with the Hilbert spaces being those of the two boundary CFTs).
 As discussed in~\cite{Marolf:2012xe}, one can create an infalling observer close to the right boundary of the geometry by acting on $\text{CFT}_R$ with a unitary operator $e^{iA}$.
 Describing the evolution of the observer past the horizon requires the degrees of freedom of $\text{CFT}_L$.
 This is shown in Figure \ref{PureCFTInfall}.
 One realizes the setup in the following way.
 The $\text{CFT}_R$ may describe some System 1 that is in thermal equilibrium and in contact with a bigger System 2.
 Assuming it is described by a conformal theory, the part of the bigger system that purifies the smaller system may play the role of $\text{CFT}_L$.
 Note that an excitation created in System 1 will eventually leak into System 2.